-The Oporto Commercial Association also has an important arbitration centre, and has recently approved new arbitration rules following best world practices.
+The Oporto Commercial Association also has an important arbitration centre, and has recently approved new arbitration rules following international best practices.

-Further to a public initiative, several arbitration centres were recently created in different and, until now, highly improbable fields, such as consumer conflicts, administrative and tax disputes.
-These are centres with strong state support and very strict procedural rules.
-Only the people that are listed by the respective centre can be appointed as arbitrators.
+Further to a public initiative, several arbitration centres were recently created in different (and until now, highly improbable) fields, such as consumer conflicts, and administrative and tax disputes.
+These centres have strong state support and very strict procedural rules.
+Only those people that are listed by the respective centres can be appointed as arbitrators.

-v Trends relating to arbitration
+Trends or statistics relating to arbitration

-There has been huge growth in arbitration in Portugal in the past 10 years.
+There has been a huge growth in arbitration in Portugal in the past 10 years.
 This increase is mainly due to the constant investment by public authorities that acknowledge that arbitration and other alternative methods of dispute resolution are a way to resolve problems relating to the national justice system, such as the excessive number of lawsuits.
 This highly favourable trend is followed by jurisprudence as well as scholars, which increasingly support the more modern approaches.
-Following this trend, law schools and universities have started to offer courses, and have been promoting arbitration and other alternative methods of dispute resolution.
+Following this trend, law schools and universities have started to offer courses about, and have been promoting, arbitration and other alternative methods of dispute resolution.